Skip to main content

 • If you're pregnant, it's best to consult your physician before consuming any herb.

-• It's generally recommended to limit your intake to one or two cups of herbal tea per day.
+• Limiting your intake to one or two cups of herbal tea per day is generally recommended.

 • Consuming herbal tea 30 minutes after a meal is a good idea.